-A full Project Plan will be required at the beginning of the semester and should be agreed upon by your advisor.
-It will include project information such as title, research location, objectives, resources required, and a project timeline.
-Throughout the course of the Applied Project, you will be expected to submit progress reports and project updates to the Applied Project Coordinator, with the approval of your advisor.
+Different deliverables will be required, including an interest statement, a project plan, progress reports and project updates.
+Throughout the course of the Applied Project, you will be expected to submit to the Applied Project Coordinator, with the approval of your advisor.
 Should any issues arise that may jeopardize the timely completion of the project, it is important that you communicate immediately to both your Advisor and the Applied Project Coordinator.

-The project itself can range from pure literature research (e.g. literature review; perspectives) to laboratory science (e.g. isolation of DNA for sequencing) to the clinical setting (e.g. surveys for clinicians or patients).
-The important part is that the project is in the field of biomedical informatics, which is very broad and interdisciplinary.
+The project itself can range from pure literature research (e.g. literature review; perspectives) to data analytics to the clinical setting (e.g. clinical workflow, surveys for clinicians or patients).
+The important part is that the project is in the field of health informatics, which is very broad and interdisciplinary.
 You should start thinking about your interests and future project ideas as you go through your classes to consider potential faculty advisors and project topics.
-Many students obtain an internship in a biomedical informatics organization and the work you do there may quality for a project as well.
+Many students obtain an internship in a healthcare organization and the work you do there may qualify for a project as well.
 It is suggested that you contact the Applied Project Coordinator at least three months before the Applied Project semester so that you can have a successful and timely project start.

-Final submission should be approximately 15-20 pages (actual text pages excluding cover page and references).
-A longer paper does not mean a better paper; it is often harder to be concise and to the point.
-The final paper should follow a journal article's sections (abstract, introduction/background, methods, results, discussion, conclusion, references, appendices, supplemental information) but depending on your specific project, may need to be altered.
-Submission of the project report written as a journal publication is also encouraged, but not required.
-Students in the Applied Project are highly encouraged to prepare a poster for a future poster session (e.g. AMIA, ASU student poster session) as well.
+Final submission report should be approximately 15-20 pages (actual text pages excluding cover page and references).
+A longer report (paper) does not mean a better report (paper); it is often harder to be concise and to the point.
+The final report (paper) should follow a similar format to a business report or a journal article's sections depending on your specific project.
 Students must receive a B or better in the BMI 593 course to be eligible for graduation.